-Common in applications that range from risk management to cryptocurrencies, Python has become one of the most popular programming languages among financial institutions and fintechs.
+Common in applications that range from risk management to cryptocurrencies, Python has become one of the most popular programming languages for Fintech Companies.
 Its simplicity and robust modeling capabilities make it an excellent tool for researchers, analysts, and traders.

 eFinancialCareers showed that during the last two years the number of finance-related jobs mentioning Python has almost tripled, growing from 270 to more than 800.
 Organisations like Citigroup now offer Python coding classes to banking analysts and traders as a part of their continuing education program.

 “We’re moving more quickly into this world” – Lee Waite, the CEO of Citigroup Holdings CEO, said in an interview.
 “At least an understanding of coding seems to be valuable”.

 Python continues to remain one of the most demanded programming languages in the bank industry - eFinancialCareers reports.

 Read on to find out more about how finance organizations and fintechs are using Python to create cutting-edge solutions that impact the entire financial services sector.